Towards Interpretable Deep Neural Networks for Tabular Data: Method

 \subsection{Architecture}

-The base blackbox model is an MLP and with multiple hidden layers and a softmax output.
+The base blackbox model is an MLP with multiple hidden layers and a softmax output.
 We denote the penultimate layer as $l$, and the representations of this layer as $h_l$.
 The MLP learns a function $\hat{y} = f(x)$. $f(x)$ can be decomposed into a function $g$ learning the hidden representations $h_l$ and a linear model $h$ predicting the target based on $h_l$, i.e., $\hat{y} = h(h_l)=h(g(x))$. $g(\cdot)$ is characterized by the parameters $\theta_g$, and $h(\cdot)$ is characterized by the weight matrix $W$.

-For the SAE, we use the architecture introduced by~\citet{Huben_2023_SparseAutoencodersFind}.
-The SAE consists of an input layer, a hidden layer and an output layer.
-The size of the hidden layer is $d_{hid} = R\cdot d_{in}$ with $d_{in}$ being the dimension of the MLP's layer $l$, and $R$ a hyperparameter controlling the size of the feature dictionary.
+We adopt the SAE architecture introduced by~\citet{Huben_2023_SparseAutoencodersFind}.
+The SAE consists of an input layer, a hidden layer, and an output layer.
+The weights of the encoder and decoder are shared, and given by the matrices $M$ and $M^T$, respectively.
+The encoder has an additional bias vector $b$, the decoder has not~\citep{Huben_2023_SparseAutoencodersFind}.
+We set the size of the hidden layer as $d_{hid} = R\cdot d_{in}$ with $d_{in}$ being the dimension of the MLP's layer $l$. $R$ is a hyperparameter that controls the size of the feature dictionary.
 The input to the SAE are the hidden representations of the blackbox MLP $h_l$.
-The weights of the encoder and decoder are tied, and given by the matrix $M$ ($M^T$ for the decoder) \footnote{Additionally, the encoder has a bias vector $b$.}.
-The output of the SAE is given by $\hat{h}_l = M^T \Bigl(RELU(M h_l + b)\Bigr)$.
-By design, $\hat{h}_l$ is a sparse linear combinations of (latent) dictionary features.
+The output of the SAE is given by $\hat{h}_l = M^T \Bigl(ReLU(M h_l + b)\Bigr)$.
+By design, $\hat{h}_l$ is a sparse linear combination of (latent) dictionary features~\citep{Huben_2023_SparseAutoencodersFind}.